AgentXCross/courthawk/README.md

 13. Right elbow x-position: Same reasoning as right wrist x-position
 14. Signed wrist separation: Expect largest separation magnitude for forehands and lowest separation magnitude for backhands.

-#### Softmax/Multinomial Logistic Regression
+#### Random Forest Classifier

-The extracted feature vector is used to train a `Softmax/Multinomial Logistic Regression` model to classify shots for 3 classes: forehand, backhand, and serve.
+The extracted feature vector is used to train a `RandomForest` model to classify shots for 3 classes: forehand, backhand, and serve.
 The training dataset was extracted from videos by hand.
 The system applies the model for all 7 frames and decides by a majority vote.

-#### Potential Improvement: Real-ESRGAN Image Upscaling
+#### Potential Improvement: 3D CNN

 Due to the small size of players, the cropped box contains a very low quality image, making it difficult for MediaPipe to determine the 33 landmarks.
-We should consider using methods like Real-ESRGAN to upscale the images before inference.
-Additionally, we should consider training 2 separate models for the players on the 2 sides of the court.
+A potential improvement is to forgo the pose estimation entirely and feed the 7 frames (duplicate frames if at the beginning or end of video to ensure we have 7 crops) into a 3D CNN

 ---